 In Rio de Janeiro's West Side, past Barra da Tijuca and Recreio dos Bandeirantes, Prainha is a surprisingly secluded tropical getaway within the city's limits.
 A half-crescent with clean sands and clear waters surrounded by the rainforest-covered slopes of the Grumari APA (Environmental Protection Area), Prainha is popular with surfers and anyone who's willing to explore Rio's outer shores for a day of peace and beauty.

 Prainha has no hotels.
-Like Grumari and Barra de Guaratiba, home to some of Rio's best seafood restaurants, Prainha is one of the perks that come with a stay at one of the hotels in Barra da Tijuca: if questioning the convenience of accommodations far from major attractions such as the Sugarloaf or the Corcovado, weigh in the uniqueness of this pristine spot in Brazil's second largest metropolis.
+Like Grumari and Barra de Guaratiba, home to some of Rio's best seafood restaurants, Prainha is one of the perks that come with a stay at one of the hotels in Barra da Tijuca.
+If you are questioning the convenience of accommodations far from major attractions such as the Sugarloaf or the Corcovado, weigh in the uniqueness of this pristine spot in Brazil's second largest metropolis.

 A fun way to get to Prainha is by the taking the Surf Bus.
-The bus seating 30 and fitting several surfboards and bodyboards is equipped with a stereo system and a 32-inch LCD-screen TV showing surf movies.
+The bus seats 30 and fits several surfboards and bodyboards, and is equipped with a stereo system and a 32-inch LCD-screen TV showing surf movies.